Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ## Enumerating toys: nesting HTML elements

 {% caption An amazing cast %}
-{% asset_img toys.svg 500 170 a sheppard, a sheep, a wolf and an dinosaur %}
+{% asset_img toys.svg 500 170 "a sheppard, a sheep, a wolf and an dinosaur 'a sheppard, a sheep, a wolf and an dinosaur'" %}
 {% endcaption %}

 It could be nice if we make a list of toys 🐑